multiversx/mx-exchange-sc/dex/elrond_dex_router/README.md

 ## Deployment

 The Router can be deployed using `erdpy` and using interaction snippets.
 It takes no arguments.
-Pair creation is by default disable for normal users.
+Pair creation is by default disabled for normal users.

 ## LP Tokens